 Our Term 2 Personal Development & Health program focuses on Child Protection and Respectful Relationships education.
 Through this unit, students will identify the rights of themselves and others.
 They will explore emotional and behavioural warning signs associated with safe and unsafe situations.
 Students will identify sources of support to assist them to learn about change and to seek help and advice to manage the changes associated with puberty.
 The school is required to inform parents and caregivers of the content of the curriculum as it deals with sensitive issues.
-For teaching and learning of this KLA, school resourcing will be allocated for each stage with 2/30.
 For further information about teaching and learning programs you may like to access the Department of Education's website https://tinyurl.com/yckcr6pn or alternatively, please contact your child's teacher.
 Students will participate in weekly PE lessons focusing on developing and consolidating the Fundamental Movement Skills (FMS) through explicit teaching of FMS through a variety of contexts such as daily physical activity, dance, gymnastics, movement exploration, games and sport sessions.
+FMS include:

-FMS include: Locomotor skills such as run, jump, hop, skip, gallop, leap and dodge Non-locomotor skills such as static balance, bend, sway, twist and turn Object control skills such as catch, throw and kick.
+- Locomotor skills such as run, jump, hop, skip, gallop, leap and dodge - Non-locomotor skills such as static balance, bend, sway, twist and turn - Object control skills such as catch, throw and kick.